 With the Sennheiser HD 280 Pro, you’re looking at a truly priced-to-value pair of headphones.
 It’s no-frills, modern design focuses on providing sound performance, build and comfort.
-The headphone is built entirely out of plastic, but it still has a sturdy and durable feel to it.
+These headphones designed entirely out of plastic, but it still has a sturdy and durable feel to it.

 The ear cups provide a likeable snugness for your ears, making it comfortable to listen on for long hours.
 It’s very portable since the ear cups can collapse and fold into the headband.
 In terms of isolation, it does a good job at blocking outside noise from coming in or going out.

 The HD 280 Pro sounds terrific as well.
 The bass is well balanced and clean without sounding too aggressive.
 The high and mids are precise and detailed.
 Overall, the sound is accurate and true to the sound.